 sudo rm code-insiders

-Each method completely removes Visual Studio Code from your Ubuntu system, leaving no residual files behind.
+Each method removes Visual Studio Code from your Ubuntu system, leaving no residual files.

 Closing Thoughts

 We’ve navigated through the comprehensive steps of installing, launching, and managing Visual Studio Code on Ubuntu, exploring various methods like APT, Snap, and Flatpak.
-Whether you’re a coding enthusiast or a professional developer, Visual Studio Code stands out as a versatile and powerful tool for your development needs.
+Whether you are a coding enthusiast or a professional developer, Visual Studio Code is a versatile and powerful tool for your development needs.
 Remember, keeping your installation updated and understanding how to manage it effectively can significantly enhance your coding experience.
 As you delve into your projects, make the most of this robust editor and tailor it to fit your workflow.
 Happy coding!